-3. The substantive paper submitted for the Dissertation Prospectus Examination should not be a mere introduction to the dissertation, nor a mere summary and exposition of some main ideas to be discussed in later parts of the dissertation.
+- The substantive paper submitted for the Dissertation Prospectus Examination should not be a mere introduction to the dissertation, nor a mere summary and exposition of some main ideas to be discussed in later parts of the dissertation.
 One or two ideas that are central to the dissertation should be developed at some length and should be judged to constitute a viable direction for the dissertation.

-- The oral part of the Dissertation Prospectus Examination is based upon the student’s written work, and will include an examination of the student’s knowledge of the specialized field of the proposed dissertation.
-More generally, the examination is also testing the student’s knowledge of the broader field of philosophy of which the dissertation topic is a part, and their ability to make publishable contributions to this field.
+- The oral part of the Dissertation Prospectus Examination is based upon the student's written work, and will include an examination of the student's knowledge of the specialized field of the proposed dissertation.
+More generally, the examination is testing the student's knowledge of the broader field of philosophy of which the dissertation topic is a part, and their ability to make publishable contributions to this field.